Iceberg that sank the Titanic: Origin and fate

 For their part, Bigg and Wilton have tried to show a possible path of the fatal iceberg with the help of computer simulations.
 To do this, they assumed that icebergs at that time originated mainly in the south or southwest of Greenland, whereas today they originate more from the northwest of the island.
 In 1912, more icebergs were sighted than on average in the 20th century, but it was not an extreme iceberg year.

 The warm and wet year 1908 created the conditions for a huge iceberg to travel in the early autumn of 1911 near southwest Greenland.
-This would have traveled west towards Canada and been transported south by the Labrador Current – along the Canadian coast including Newfoundland, the so-called Iceberg Alley.
+This would have traveled west towards Canada and been transported south by the Labrador Current – along the Canadian coast and the island of Newfoundland, the so-called Iceberg Alley.
 Because of the systematic observations of icebergs at the time (even before the Ice Patrol was established), it is even very likely, according to Bigg and Wilton, that the later fatal iceberg was sighted in the process.